 The pathway offers several routes which allow students to pursue their research in the format most suited to their circumstances.
 We encourage applications from students with diverse academic and professional experience in the area of Health and Wellbeing.

-1. Students who already hold an appropriate Masters Qualification can enter the +3 route.
-This route is for research students who have already completed a Masters qualification which meets the expectations of the 2015 ESRC Training Guidelines.
-Students on these routes enter directly on to a full- or part-time PhD programme at Brunel, the OU or at Oxford.
+1. Students who already hold an appropriate Masters Qualification can enter the +3.5 route.
+This route is for research students who have already completed a Masters qualification which meets the expectations of the 2022 ESRC Training Guidelines.
+Students on these routes enter directly on to a full- or part-time PhD programme at Brunel or the OU

 2. Students who do not have an appropriate Masters qualification can enter on three different routes.
 Students undertake specific training at their host institution as detailed below, and additionally have access to appropriate training across the three universities: